Dan Green

 This article provides information about The Decent, Affordable, Safe Housing for All Act, a proposed bill that has not yet been passed into law.
 Please note that details are subject to change as the legislative process continues.

-The DASH Act is a bipartisan, bicameral housing bill introduced in March 2023 in the Senate, and in January 2024 in the House of Representatives.
-The DASH Act includes a $15,000 tax credit for first-time home buyers.
+The DASH Act is a sweeping bipartisan housing market bill that includes a $15,000 tax credit for first-time home buyers.

 DASH is an acronym.
 It stands for Decent, Affordable, Safe Housing for All.

-The DASH Act creates home construction incentives, directs money to cities for zoning and improvements, and expands homeownership opportunities for first-time buyers.
+The bill creates home construction incentives, directs money to cities for zoning and improvements, and expands homeownership opportunities for first-time buyers.
 It benefits low- and moderate-income households, affordable housing builders, and state and local housing agencies.

 The DASH Act is large, with more than twenty sections.
 Some of its key components include:

-For people who meet the bill’s first-time home buyer definition, though, the DASH Act’s most notable is its $15,000 refundable tax credit, which we discuss in more detail below.
+For people who meet the DASH Act’s first-time home buyer definition, though, the bill’s most notable feature is its $15,000 refundable tax credit, which we discuss in more detail below.

 The DASH Act includes a refundable first-time home buyer tax credit of up to $15,000.

 Eligible first-time buyers receive a federal tax bill credit equal to twenty percent of their home’s purchase price, up to a maximum tax credit of $15,000.
-The U.S. Treasury will issue home buyers a tax refund check if their DASH Act tax credit exceeds their tax liability.
+According to the bill’s language, the U.S. Treasury would give eligible buyers a tax refund if their DASH Act tax credit exceeds their tax liability.

 Decent, Affordable, Safe Housing for All eligibility is based on four criteria:

-The DASH Act is available to first-time home buyers only, but the program defines a first-time buyer as a person who has never owned a home in their lifetime.
-The DASH Act definition is notable because it’s different from how other first-time home buyer programs define the term.
+The DASH Act is available to first-time home buyers only, but the program defines “first-time buyer” differently from other first-time home buyer programs.
+According to the DASH Act, a first-time home buyer is a person who has never owned a home in their lifetime.
+This is a non-standard first-time home buyer definition.

 DASH Act buyers must also: